 Don’t go from minimal protein intake to woofing down steak and eggs while chugging a protein shake.

 Studies have found that immediately doubling protein intake can have negative effects.

 Now that you have an estimate of the amount of protein you need, the last question to answer is: how do I eat all this protein?

-Our number #1 recommendation is to get protein from whole foods.
-This will have most of the nutrients intake.
+Our #1 recommendation is to get protein from whole foods whenever possible.
+This will ensure you get plenty of vitamins and minerals.

 A serving of protein is about the size and thickness of your palm: